Summer's Most Popular Music Festivals main image

 Chicago, Illinois

 Don’t let the name fool you; Riot Fest isn’t as harsh as the name seems.
-This festival, centered in Chicago, is mainly focused on punk rock and alternative musical acts.
-In recent years, however, the festival has created smaller branches in Denver and Toronto, as well as sponsor smaller club shows for up-and-coming artists.
+This festival, centered in Chicago, mainly focuses on punk rock and alternative musical acts.
+In recent years, however, the festival has created smaller branches in Denver and Toronto and sponsored smaller club shows for up-and-coming artists.
 When other festivals have become too mainstream under corporate management, Riot Fest stands out for focusing on local Chicago talent.

 Lollapalooza